 The selected asset and the selected image preset or viewer preset must be published to make the URL or RESS buttons available.

 Dynamic Media - Hybrid mode requires you to publish image presets; Dynamic Media - Scene7 mode automatically publishes image presets.

-Edit the default breakpoints in the embed code to match those of the responsive web site directly in the code.
+Edit the default breakpoints in the embed code to match the breakpoints of the responsive web site, directly in the code.
 In addition, test the different image resolutions being served at different page breakpoints.